kate102/CV/README.md

 </div>

-* Recent graduate full stack developer at [Makers Academy](https://makers.tech/)
+* Recently completed full stack development course with [Makers Academy](https://makers.tech/)
 * BSc.in Maths & Computing and MSc. in Computing
 * Several years as a professional programmer writing bond and equity trading systems
 * Director and lead designer of design and build company [102 Interiors London](http://www.102interiors.co.uk/).

 ### Background

 I reluctantly chose to leave the tech industry after the birth of my second child.
 So that I could balance the demands of a satisfying working career and a young family, I set up a kitchen design and build company that I ran from home.
-I am now at a point in my life when I can become a full time developer again.
-In order to learn the skills that are relevant to the industry as it is now, I attended a coding bootcamp.
-I find construction and innovation, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.
+I am now at a point in my life when I can become a full-time developer again.
+In order to learn the skills that are relevant to the industry as it is now, I attended a coding boot camp.
+I find construction and innovation, both virtual and physical, immensely satisfying and look forward to working in an ever-evolving environment again.

 ### Skills

 #### Technical Skills

-* On the course I was involved in group projects to mimic Facebook in **Ruby** using the **Rails** Framework TDDing using **Rspec**, with the front end in **HTML** & **CSS** and the backend in **SQL**.
+* On the course I was involved in group projects to mimic [Facebook](https://github.com/kate102/acebook_team_404) in **Ruby** using the **Rails** Framework TDDing using **Rspec**, with the front end in **HTML** & **CSS** and the backend in **SQL**.
 We used **Travis** & **Heruko** for CI and **rubocop** as a linter.
-* Another project was to mimic AirBnB in **JavaScript** using **JQuery** and **Node.js**.
+* Another project was to mimic [AirBnB](https://github.com/kate102/Makersbnb) in **JavaScript** using **JQuery** and **Node.js**.
 Testing was with **jasmine** and **cypress**, we used **ESLint** to clean the code and **Trello** to manage progress.
-* To test my ability to pick up a new languages quickly, I wrote FizzBuzz in **Java** and **Python** and fully TDDed a Bowling Score Card kata in **Java**, recording my screen throughout.
-This recording the [Gutter Game](https://www.dropbox.com/s/5domwacxobr7k65/Gutter%20Game%20Java.mov?dl=0)and this recording covers [Rest of play to Spare Frame](https://www.dropbox.com/s/b2cow6t1kgw5wls/Frame_Basic_Spare_Games.mov?dl=0)
+* To test my ability to pick up new languages quickly, I wrote a Bowling Scorecard kata in **Java** using **JUnit** to TDD.
+I recorded my screen throughout so that I could check my process.
+The first part of the game is covered in this recording of the[Gutter Game](https://www.dropbox.com/s/5domwacxobr7k65/Gutter%20Game%20Java.mov?dl=0)and this second recording covers [Rest of play to Spare Frame](https://www.dropbox.com/s/b2cow6t1kgw5wls/Frame_Basic_Spare_Games.mov?dl=0)
 * My final project was a Machine Learning project.
 We reconfigured a Connect 4 game written in **python** to use **OpenAI gym** to generate training data.
 We then used **Keras** to build the model in **TensorFlow** to train the smart computer, Ulima, to win.
 We used **pytest** to TDD the code.
 This is a video of our [Final Project Presentation](https://www.dropbox.com/s/x9ghds1lem5aiui/Final_Project.mov?dl=0).
 All my code is here on [GitHub](https://github.com/kate102) or [CodeWars](https://www.codewars.com/users/kate102)

 #### Soft Skills

 ##### Excellent Communicator
 For 102 Interiors I managed teams of up to 20 contractors on any one site.
-Meetings are an anathema in the domestic construction industry so I had to find ways to ensure that the trades worked in harmony and that everyone knew what everyone else was doing and when.
+Meetings are an anathema in the domestic construction industry so I had to find ways to ensure that the tradesmen worked in harmony and that everyone knew what everyone else was doing and when.
 I introduced whiteboards, **Asana** project managment app and made lots of tea.

 ##### Analytical Thinker
 All of my roles have had an analytical element.
 I thrive on mathematical challenges from developing clean code to produce an informative and easy to read data analysis report to determining the most efficient flow of subterranean waste pipes in a kitchen development.